kubernetes/website/content/en/docs/tasks/debug/debug-cluster/kubectl-node-debug.md

 * The root filesystem of the Node will be mounted at `/host`.
 * Although the container runs in the host IPC, Network, and PID namespaces, the pod isn't privileged.
-This means that reading some process information might fail because access to that information is restricted to superusers. `chroot /host` will fail.
+This means that reading some process information might fail because access to that information is restricted to superusers.
+For example, `chroot /host` will fail.
   If you need a privileged pod, create it manually.

 ## {{% heading "cleanup" %}}